mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/install/install-azure/index.md

 ## Preparing the Cluster Configurations

+### Adding custom cloud.conf file

+Konvoy will generate a default `cloud.conf` file based on the provisioned infrastructure.
+If your cluster requires additional configuration, you may specify it by creating a `extras/cloud-provider/cloud.conf` file in your working directory.
+Konvoy will then copy this file to the remote machines and configure the necessarily Kubernetes components to use this configuration file.

+It is also possible to configure Konvoy to use the files already present on the Kubernetes machines.
+On the remote machines, create `/root/kubernetes/cloud.conf` files and Konvoy will configure the necessarily Kubernetes components to use this configuration file.

+In the case when both files are specified, the remote `/root/kubernetes/cloud.conf` file will be used.

+### Installing the cluster

 To install the cluster with the configurations specified in the `cluster.yaml`, make sure you are in the directory with the certificates and `cluster.yaml` file and run the following command:

   ```bash